jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-No we can add some useful function that will better show our errors:
+Now, we can add some useful functions that will better highlight our errors:

 ```kotlin
 fun Context.defaultErrorText(error: Exception): String = when (error) {